yehia67/documentation/iri/0.1/how-to-guides/set-up-a-reverse-proxy.md

     }
     ```

 4. In the `server` block directive, change the value of the `proxy_pass` simple directive to http://iri.

-    **Note:** Change iri to the name of your `upstream` block directive.
+Change `iri` to the name of your `upstream` block directive.

-Now when Nginx receives multiple requests, it evenly distributes them among your IRI nodes.
+Now, when Nginx receives multiple requests, it evenly distributes them among your IRI nodes that are listed in the `upstream` block directive.

 See the Nginx documentation to [learn more about the `upstream` directive](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream).